 To measure the quality of your connection, say "enable diagnostics" while on the main screen of the Holographic Remoting Player.
-When diagnostics are enabled, on HoloLens (1st gen) the app will show you:
+When diagnostics are enabled, on HoloLens (first gen) the app will show you:

 - FPS - The average number of rendered frames the Remoting player is receiving and rendering per second.
 The ideal is 60 FPS.

 - Latency - The average amount of time it takes for a frame to go from your PC to the HoloLens.
 The lower the better.
-This is largely dependent on your Wi-Fi network.
+The latency is largely dependent on your Wi-Fi network.

 On HoloLens 2 the app will show you:

 Render - The number of frames the Remoting player rendered during the last second.
-Note, this is independent from the number of frames which arrived via the network (see Video frames).
-Additionally, the average/maximum render delta time in milliseconds over the last second between rendered frames is displayed.
+Note, this is independent from the number of frames, which arrived via the network (see Video frames).
+The average/maximum render delta time in milliseconds over the last second between rendered frames is displayed.

 Video frames - The first number displayed is skipped video frames, the second is reused video frames, and the third is received video frames.
 All numbers represent the count over the last second.

-Received framesis the number of video frames which arrived over the last second.
-Under normal conditions this should be 60 but if it's not this is an indicator that either frames are dropped because of network issues or the remote/remote side does not produce frames with the expected rate.
+Received framesis the number of video frames, which arrived over the last second.
+Under normal conditions, this should be 60 but if it's not this is an indicator that either frames are dropped because of network issues or the remote/remote side doesn't produce frames with the expected rate.